25 Quick and Easy Tips to Save More Money on Amazon

 Oh, and you can also include some coupons in the mix.
 Amazon does have some instant clip coupons just for subscribe and save items.
 Hot dang!!

-This program is only for those who have Amazon Prime.
-It used to be separate, but then Amazon wrapped it under Prime.
+This program is only for those who have Amazon Prime, but it is free.
+It used to be called Amazon Mom, but they realized there were more people shopping Amazon than just moms.
+Thanks for thinking of us guys!
 If you don’t have Prime, you can sign up for a 30-day free trial here.
 It’s $99 for the year.
 You can read this post to see if it’s worth it!

 If you’re a student with a .edu email address, then you can save on an Amazon Prime membership.
 Amazon Student is basically a Prime account, but for 50% off.
 You can get it for $49 a year.
 There are some limitations to this program, which are still available for full Prime members.
 You can’t share any of your shipping benefits with anyone else and you can’t get Instant Video until your free trial expires after 6 months.